EnsiyehRaoufi/Claims-Knowledge-Graph/README.md

 * claimskg_mixture.csv - contains 10000 Mixture claims and metadata about each claim (text, date, author, keywords, source, etc.)
 * claimskg_true.csv - contains 4404 True claims and metadata about each claim (text, date, author, keywords, source, etc.)

+I've uploaded these three files in the Data folder in this directory.

 Each of these 3 csv files contains below features: